|Tel||01865 282664, 01865 610875|

-Zoltán Molnár obtained his M.D. at the Albert Szent-Györgyi Medical University, Szeged, Hungary where he started his residency in Neurological Surgery until he moved to Oxford in 1989.
-He obtained his D.Phil. at the University Laboratory of Physiology in the laboratory of C. Blakemore studying the multiple mechanisms in the establishment of thalamocortical innervation.
-He continued his work on cerebral cortical development at Oxford as an MRC training fellow and Junior Research Fellow at Merton College.
-He also investigated thalamocortical development working with E. Welker at the Institut de Biologie Cellulaire et de Morphologie, Université de Lausanne, Switzerland, and learned optical recording techniques to understand early functional thalamocortical interactions in the laboratory of K. Toyama at Kyoto Prefectural School of Medicine, Japan.
-He was appointed to a University Lecturer position at the Department of Human Anatomy and Genetics associated with a Tutorship at St John's College, Oxford from 2000.
+I obtained my M.D. at the Albert Szent-Györgyi Medical University, Szeged, Hungary where I studied physiology from Professor George Benedek and started my residency in Neurological Surgery in the institute of Professor Mihaly Bodosi until I moved to Oxford in 1989.
+I obtained my D.Phil. at the University Laboratory of Physiology in the laboratory of Professor Colin Blakemore FRS studying the “Multiple mechanisms in the establishment of thalamocortical innervation”.
+I continued my work on cerebral cortical development at Oxford as an MRC training fellow and Junior Research Fellow at Merton College.
+I also investigated thalamocortical development working with Professor Egbert Welker at the Institut de Biologie Cellulaire et de Morphologie, Université de Lausanne, Switzerland, and learned optical recording techniques to understand early functional thalamocortical interactions in the laboratory of Professor Keisuke Toyama at Kyoto Prefectural School of Medicine, Japan.
+I was appointed to a University Lecturer position at the Department of Human Anatomy and Genetics associated with a Tutorship at St John's College, Oxford from 2000.
+I was awarded the title Professor of Developmental Neuroscience in 2007 and appointed to Deputy Head of Department in 2013.